 Visiting a dentist twice a year will decrease the risk of gum disease.
 A dentist will be able to recognize the early symptoms of gum disease and stop it from developing before it causes any harm to the gums.
 Tartar forms when plaque builds up and hardens.
 The dentist will be able to remove tartar along with any loose plaque you may have missed when flossing and brushing.

 What you put into your mouth has a direct effect on oral hygiene.
 While it is obvious that sugary foods should be avoided, there are foods you can eat that will improve the state of your gums.

 - Dairy products, such as cheese and milk, contain high amounts of casein.
-Casein is a protein which neutralises the acidity of the mouth and, more importantly, neutralises the acids produced by plaque.
+Casein is a protein which neutralizes the acidity of the mouth and, more importantly, neutralizes the acids produced by plaque.